t1h0/java-project/README.md

-# Java project submission
+# Java project
+## A geometrical playground

-This was my final submission for my java course during my master's studies.
+My final submission to the java course during my master's studies.
+General functionality was given but expanded by me.

-## Requirements
+### Requirements

 * Java 11
 * JavaFX 11

-## Functionality
+### Features

 * Draw points on the screen and add geometrical shapes (lines, rectangles, circles) by clicking on two already drawn points.
 * Shapes can be filled (check 'Fill') and different colors can be chosen for every entity drawn onto the screen.